 recruitment exercise.
 You might even want to consult your legal counsel

 Display as :

-HireSafe, a Data Research Network company is a professional nationwide provider
+HireSafe, a division of Data Research Network, Inc. is a professional nationwide provider

 of Human Resources solutions, including background check, employment background

 check, pre-employment background screening, public record retrieval services, integrity

 assessment profiles, employment eligibility verification and drug testing to legitimate

 businesses across North America and Canada.
 The company is fully compliant with

 California employment law and with the Fair Credit Reporting Act: US Code Title